mekanix/jail-mail/README.md

 Transport, if found in `textEncodedORAddress` attribute, is used to pass message to mailing list software.
 If no transport configuration is found in LDAP, dovecot LDA is used by default.
 Note that mailing list in LDAP is just an alias with `textEncodedORAddress` set.
-Example of `textEncodedORAddress` is `textEncodedORAddress: mlmmj:example.com/list`.
-That means that `mlmmj` transport will be used and `example.com/list` is used as an argument for a transport to know which domain/list should it deliver to.
+For example, you can use `textEncodedORAddress: mlmmj:example.com/list` which means that `mlmmj` transport will be used and `example.com/list` is used as an argument for a transport to know which domain/list should it deliver to.